friflo/Friflo.Json.Fliox/Json/Fliox.Hub.Explorer/nuget/README.md

 **Content**
 Contains a small assembly used to package web files - html, js, images, css - required by the Hub Explorer.

-The Hub Explorer is a single page web application used by the Fliox Hub to explore hosted databases and containers.
+The Hub Explorer is an admin page used by the Fliox Hub to explore hosted databases and containers.

 The package contains:
 - Hub Explorer
+- Monaco Editor
 - Swagger UI
 - GraphiQL